Head of the Research Department Augmented Vision

 Profile

-Prof. Dr. Didier Stricker (born 1969) has been Scientific Director and Head of the Augmented Reality Research Unit at the German Research Center for Artificial Intelligence (DFKI) in Kaiserslautern and Professor of Computer Science at the Technical University of Kaiserslautern since 2008.
+Prof. Dr. Didier Stricker has been Scientific Director and Head of the Augmented Reality Research Unit at the German Research Center for Artificial Intelligence (DFKI) in Kaiserslautern and Professor of Computer Science at the Technical University of Kaiserslautern since 2008.
 At TU Kaiserslautern, he also manages the AG Augmented Vision.
 Didier Stricker studied electrical engineering at the Technical University of Grenoble and at the Technical University of Karlsruhe and graduated from both universities.
 In 2002 he received his PhD from the Technical University of Darmstadt with the topic: “Computer Vision-based Calibration and Tracking Methods for Augmented Reality Applications”.
 From 2002 to 2008, Didier Stricker led the “Virtual and Augmented Reality” department of the Fraunhofer Institute for Computer Graphics Research (IGD) in Darmstadt.
 He acts as an expert for various European and national research organizations.

 His scientific focus is virtual and augmented reality, computer vision, human-computer interaction and user recognition.